r4victor/tenthousandmeters/content/blog/python_bts_01.md

 So Python is not defined by its language reference only.
 It would be also wrong to say that Python is defined by its reference implementation, CPython, since there are some implementation details that are not a part of the language.
 A garbage collector that relies on a reference counting is one example.
 Since there is no single source of truth, we may say that Python is defined partly by the Python Language Reference and partly by its main implementation, CPython.

 Such a reasoning may seem pedantic, but I think it is crucial to clarify the key role of the subject we're going to study.
 You might still wonder, though, why we should study it.
-Besides plane curiosity, I see the following reasons:
+Besides plain curiosity, I see the following reasons:

 * Having a full picture gives a deeper understanding of the language.
 It's much more easier to grasp some peculiarity of Python if you're aware of its implementation details.
 * Implementation details matter in practice.
 How objects are stored, how the garbage collector works and how multiple threads are coordinated are subjects of high importance when one wants to understand the of applicability of the language and its limitations, estimate performance or detect inefficiencies.